 Arjan Singh's Letter & Hoshang Patel's Notes

-Hurricane PR Mark IIB, BM969, of ‘S’ Flight, No. 3 Photographic Reconnaissance Unit, based at Dum-Dum, India, in flight over Bengal.
-Image credit: Imperial War Museums
+Dinshaw Eduljee was flying a Hurricane when he crashed in the jungles of Burma.
+Shown above is a Hurricane PR Mark IIB, BM969, of S Flight, No. 3 Photographic Reconnaissance Unit, based at Dum-Dum, India, in flight over Bengal.
+Image credit: Imperial War Museums |

 Wing Commander Hoshang K. Patel (Retd.), in his memoirs states that, "I remember his (D. F. Eduljee's) death (this should read crash); he was making multiple passes at a ground target.
 During one of them he was coming out of a roll quite close to the ground, misjudged it and flew straight in."
 [H. K. Patel, was a colleague of Dinshaw Eduljee as a Flying Officer in 1 Squadron.
 Patel did not observe Eduljee's crash and is likely recounting what he learnt of the crash at the base.
 From the squadron logs we see that Patel flew two sorties on the day before Eduljee flew crashed i.e. on November 26.]